Hunger (1986 film): Production

-Nowra wrote the film for Jan Chapman following their successful collaboration on Displaced Persons.
+Louis Nowra wrote the film for Jan Chapman following their successful collaboration on Displaced Persons.
 He says the subject matter was close to Chapman's heart, and the producer thought it would be a romantic story.
-However the more research Nowra did, the less romantic he felt the story was and he had a deal of trouble writing it as a love story.
-He felt swamped with the research and did not like the real life men on whom the story was based.
+However, the more research Nowra did, the less romantic he felt the story was and he had a deal of trouble writing it as a love story.
+He felt swamped with the research and did not like the real-life men on whom the story was based.
 Nowra was not satisfied with the final script, although he said the director did the best he could.
 Nowra also plays a support role.

+Reception

+Anna Murdoch of the Age writes "HUNGER, the telemovie written by Louis Nowra, never realises its promise as powerful drama.
+It should have done so, for the subject is powerful - a young Romanian on a hunger strike to get his wife out to Australia."
+In the Sydney Morning Herald Chris Purcell says "Hunger is a very good film.
+Higgins and Jurisic play their roles with plenty of style, working with a strong supporting cast that includes John Bell and Briony Behets."
+Mark Mordue, also in the Sydney Morning Herald, states "Hunger is another significant triumph in this Jan Chapman-produced series of Australian telemovies."
+A capsual review in the same masthead gives it two stars (out of 4) calling it "Another quality ABC telemovie."